For more information about our program, please contact Stephanie Jorge, our Program Coordinator, at (407) 518-3347.

-Thank you for your interest in the University of Central Florida College of Medicine/Healthcare Corporation of America Graduate Medical Education Consortium's Transitional Year residency program.
+Thank you for your interest in the University of Central Florida College of Medicine/HCA Healthcare Graduate Medical Education Consortium's Transitional Year residency program!
 The program became accredited by the ACGME in December 2016 and welcomed its inaugural class in July 2017.

 Joshua Shultz, MD

 Curriculum and Rotation Schedule